HyrumDickinson/solar-panel-protection-system/arduino_data/test/Tranceiver/Change_Node/README.txt

 CONS:
 - (In current state 7/19/2021) it's difficult to add new nodes if code is already running.
 Can be fixed by resetting head node
+- There is a breif moment where the node may not receive the message, and both the node and head are waiting for a message.
+This could happen literally at any time